 Patient and tumor characteristics

 Medical records of dogs with soft tissue sarcomas admitted to the Division of Radiation Oncology of the Vetsuisse-Faculty, University of Zurich, and the Centro Oncologico Veterinario, Sasso Marconi, Bologna, between 2006 and 2013 were reviewed.
+Due to the retrospective nature of this study, reporters were aware of outcome at the time of data recording.